hmc-cs111-fall2016/piconot/evaluation.md

 _Describe each change from your ideal syntax to the syntax you implemented, and describe_ why _you made the change._

+No changes.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+0

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+0(?)
+We were able to use the same internal representation and semantics as our internal DSL.